mayaj0yce/search21/README.md

 # Book Search Engine Starter Code

+to do:
+fix errors in the code so I can submit this

 <!-- WHEN I am logged in and enter a search term in the input field and click the submit button
 THEN I am presented with several search results, each featuring a book’s title, author, description, image, and a link to that book on the Google Books site and a button to save a book to my account -->